Grumbles in Grenada

 Escape - Round Grenada

-A car around the hilly main island makes a better escape.
+A car around the hilly main island ( approximately 20 miles long by 12 miles wide) makes a better escape.
 Grenada is volcanic, with crater lakes, small rivers and waterfalls.
 The weather is still not great, but there are flowers aplenty and grand colonial houses to visit.
-Grenada has been dubbed the “Spice Isle,” because it is home to numerous nutmeg plantations, as well as the usual sugar cultivation , mainly for rum.
+Grenada has been dubbed the “Spice Isle,” as it is a leading producer of several different spices: cinnamon, cloves, ginger, mace, allspice, orange/citrus peels, wild coffee used by the locals, and especially nutmeg, providing 20% of the world supply.
+There's also the usual sugar cultivation, mainly for rum.
 We stop for some time at the River Antoine Distillery.

 A Singles Holiday